Post-Baccalaureate Programs: Everything You Need to Know

 4. Does the paragraph cover too much, or is there real depth?

 Because it’s a conclusion paragraph, it must solidify previous points without unnecessarily launching into new information.
-Instead, the essay as a whole leaves the door open for the applicant to explain other aspects of their experience in more detail in additional post bacc essays.

-Bonus post bacc personal statement example
+Bonus post-bacc personal statement sample

 Because both my parents are surgeons, as a child, I thought being a doctor was indistinguishable from long hours.
 My parents were very loving and generous and made every effort to stagger their schedule to accommodate mine, but I remember viscerally on a rainy afternoon waiting for my mom to pick me up from after care.
 I didn’t have an umbrella and squeezed myself against a wall, backpack over my head.
-My mom was only late by thirty minutes — the result of traffic and an appointment that went on a touch too long — but sitting in the car, the seat drenched, my teeth quivering, I vowed never to follow the traditional path, to never be like my parents.
+My mom was only late by thirty minutes—the result of traffic and an appointment that went on a touch too long—but sitting in the car, the seat drenched, my teeth quivering, I vowed never to follow the traditional path, to never be like my parents.

 After that day I became somewhat of a rebel.
 In college, rather than following my parents’ wishes to “at least” major in psychology (I minored), I pursued the life of the artist.
 I loved gouache painting, how the right blend seemed to capture the psyche.
 Getting lost in my art healed me and I shared with others the ability to express yourself without the use of words.
 I went on to grad school at RISD and in an interview when asked what I would do if I failed as an artist, I said without hesitation: be a doctor.

 I realized later that I did love medicine; I just didn’t want to be a surgeon.
 All along I had been moving in the direction of medical school.
 In grad school, I was a peer counselor trained by UHS in motivational interviewing and suicide prevention.
 In undergrad, I worked with Health Leads to connect under-resourced community members to the options they needed to address urgent issues.
-And finally, my last two years was spent as a research assistant in a psychology lab.
+And finally, my last two years were spent as a research assistant in a psychology lab.

 I am confident I have the competencies to handle the rigor of medicine.
 While I didn’t complete all of the pre-requisites for medical school, I did well in the ones I completed, studying the material as if it would help me understand the passion my parents had for the wellbeing of their patients.
 I think my nontraditional profile could benefit from demonstrating that I wholeheartedly devote myself to this career path by doing a post bacc and completing the academic requirements for med school.